Adult Education Budget

 Our Adult Learning Services

-Our local councils run 100s of free courses from various venues in the community across Cambridgeshire and Peterborough, including the library network, community centres as well as online learning:
+Our local councils run 100s of free courses from various venues in the community across Cambridgeshire and Peterborough, including the library network, community centres as well as online learning.
+Some of these courses are funded through the AEB.
+We work with:

-Our local training providers run a wide range of courses from local centres and online:
+Local training providers we help fund run a wide range of courses from local centres and online:

 - Steadfast Training